o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 1. In Entity Outliner, **right-click** one of the selected entities or prefab instances and choose **Create Prefab...** from the context menu.
 1. In the **Save As…** window, choose a directory in your project, such as the `Prefabs` directory, supply a name for the prefab, and choose **Save**.

 In the following video, a prefab instance and an entity with a hierarchy are selected for a new prefab.
-When the new prefab instance is opened in [Focus Mode](#edit-a-prefab), it displays that the hierarchy is maintained in the new prefab.
+When the new prefab instance is opened in [Prefab Edit Mode](#edit-a-prefab), it displays that the hierarchy is maintained in the new prefab.

 {{< video src="/images/learning-guide/tutorials/entities-and-prefabs/multiple-entity-prefab.mp4" info="Creating a prefab from a collection of entities and prefabs." autoplay="true" loop="true" width="450" >}}